getnamingo/registrar/docs/install-fossbilling.md

 ### 18.3.
 Executing OT&E Tests:

-To execute the required OT&E tests by various registries, you can use our Tembo client at https://github.com/getpinga/tembo
+To execute the required OT&E tests by various registries, you can use our EPP client at [https://github.com/getnamingo/epp-client](https://github.com/getnamingo/epp-client)

 ## 19. Installing FOSSBilling DNS Hosting Extensions: